Soil texture: History

-The first classification, the International system, was first proposed by Albert Atterberg in 1905 and was based on his studies in southern Sweden.
+The first classification, the international system, was first proposed by Albert Atterberg in 1905 and was based on his studies in southern Sweden.
 Atterberg chose 20 μm for the upper limit of silt fraction because particles smaller than that size were not visible to the naked eye, the suspension could be coagulated by salts, capillary rise within 24 hours was most rapid in this fraction, and the pores between compacted particles were so small as to prevent the entry of root hairs.
-Commission One of the International Society of Soil Science (ISSS) recommended its use at the first International Congress of Soil Science in Washington in 1927.
+Commission One of the International Society of Soil Science (ISSS) recommended its use at the First International Congress of Soil Science held in Washington in 1927.
 Australia adopted this system, and its equal logarithmic intervals are an attractive feature worth maintaining.
 The United States Department of Agriculture (USDA) adopted its own system in 1938, and the Food and Agriculture Organization (FAO) used the USDA system in the FAO-UNESCO world soil map and recommended its use.